-Montenegro exclusive report: A2A/EPCG accused of avoiding procurement law for consultancy service payments to Milan firm14.
-May 2014. / SEE Energy News
+Montenegro exclusive report: A2A/EPCG accused of avoiding procurement law for consultancy service payments to Milan firm, SEE Energy News

 The Ministry of Finance and the Public Procurements Office stated that they did not have any information referring to the procurements of consulting services by the Electric Power Industry from the company Bein from Milan in the total value of 2.075.100 euros. „EPCG is subject to the implementation of this Law, and it must observe its procedures and rules without exceptions“, the Ministry has announced.
 Small shareholders A2A from Italy and small shareholders of EPCG say that the company from Nikšić has paid „fat fees“ for consulting services to the company BEIN from Milan, without a tender and contrary to the provisions of the current Law on Public Procurements.